 Epiphany (Jordan) – 6 January: so on Epiphany, no washing of clothes, holy water is taken now has miraculous powers, it never spoils.
 Also, in Epiphany, all the waters are consecrated, and the priest goes to the water where he will throw the cross.
 Therefore several men throw themselves into the water to bring it back, and the one who takes the cross out of the water will have good luck all year.

 Why did Jesus wait until he was 30 to get baptized?

 While Western Christians primarily commemorate the coming of the Magi at the birth of the Christ Child and thus the physical appearance of the Saviour to the Gentiles, Orthodox Christians honor the Baptism of Jesus in the Jordan River, seen as a manifestation to the world of the Son of God (the Presentation of the Lord).

 The reason why Jesus Christ was baptized in the Jordan at the age of 30 is that God the Son could not begin his messianic activity before that age because, at that time, it was considered improper among the Jews for anyone to be made a teacher or priest before the age of 30.
 To do the baptism, Christ the Lord waited 30 years for baptism until this age, that He might fulfill the law with all ages, sanctify our flesh and give us power, that we might overcome the passions and keep us from deadly sins.

 So the Bible mentions John the Baptist, the forerunner of Jesus Christ, who preached His coming, encouraging the Jews to repentance.
-Believing him to be a prophet, the people of Jerusalem and the whole of Judea gathered around him to listen to his words and, above all, to be baptized by him in the Jordan River.
+Believing him to be a prophet, the people of Jerusalem and Judea gathered around him to listen to his words and, above all, to be baptized in the Jordan River.